Talkala logo

 Talkala shows live route pricing and lets you place the call from your laptop once the page is ready.

-What's the cheapest way to call India from the US?
-(For real)
+Best and cheapest way to call India from the US

 • About four million Indian-born people live in the US.
 They call home constantly.
 Sunday check-ins with parents in Hyderabad.
 Arguing with a bank branch in Mumbai that keeps putting them on hold.
 Pinging a coworker in Bangalore about a deploy that just broke at 2 AM.
 School admissions offices, supplier desks, doctor's receptionists.
 This corridor is one of the busiest on Earth, and the sheer variety of reasons people pick up the phone is staggering.

-Call India from the United States with the price upfront
+Best way to call India from the United States with the rate shown first

 Rates for calling India from the US